FaxHack/PathSeeker/README.md

 > Use Base Finder with NewerNewChunks to drastically improve your chances of locating uncharted bases.

 - **Storage Looter**
-  Automate container looting with customizable item lists because time is treasure in the anarchy world!
+  Automate container looting with customizable item lists because time is treasure in anarchy!

 > [!WARNING]
 > Make sure your predefined item lists are accurate.
 Incorrect configurations may result in missing valuable loot.